rolfsimoes/sitsdata/README.md

 License: Creative Commons Attribution 4.0 International (CC BY 4.0).

-#### Samples for an area of the Brazilian Cerrado using CBERS-4 AWFI image
+### Land Use and Land Cover for part of Brazilian Cerrado using CBERS-4 AWFI

 A dataset with 922 time series sampled on the Brazilian Cerrado, obtained from a set of CBERS-4 AWFI images over a subset of tile "022024" of cube "CB4_64_16D_STK" of the Brazilian Data Cube.
 CBERS-4 AWFI is a sensor with 64 meter resolution.
 Each time series has one year of 16-day composites from AWFI images, comprising 23 data points and 6 bands ("BAND13", "BAND14", "BAND15", "BAND16", "NDVI", "EVI").